 The Northern Ireland Civil Service Pension arrangements are unfunded multi-employer defined benefit schemes, but the Department for Communities is unable to identify its share of the underlying assets and liabilities.
 The most up to date actuarial valuation was carried out as at 31 March 2016.
-This valuation is then reviewed by the Scheme Actuary and updated to reflect current conditions and rolled forward to the reporting date of the DOF Superannuation and Other Allowances Resource Accounts as at 31 March 2021.
+This valuation is then reviewed by the Scheme Actuary and updated to reflect current conditions and rolled forward to the reporting date of the DOF Superannuation and Other Allowances Resource Accounts as at 31 March 2022.

-For 2020/21, employers' contributions of £264k were payable to the NICS pension arrangements at one of three rates in the range 28.7% to 34.2% of pensionable pay, based on salary bands.
+For 2021/22, employers' contributions of £227k were payable to the NICS pension arrangements at one of three rates in the range 28.7% to 34.2% of pensionable pay, based on salary bands.

 The scheme's Actuary reviews employer contributions every four years following a full scheme valuation.
 A new scheme funding valuation based on data as at 31 March 2016 was completed by the Actuary during 2016/17.
-This valuation was used to determine employer contribution rates for the introduction of a new career average earning scheme from April 2019.
-The contribution rates are set to meet the cost of the benefits accruing during 2020/21 to be paid when the member retires, and not the benefits paid during this period to existing pensioners.
+This valuation was used to determine employer contribution rates for the introduction of a new career average earning scheme from 1 April 2019 to 31 March 2023.
+The contribution rates are set to meet the cost of the benefits accruing during 2021/22 to be paid when the member retires, and not the benefits paid during this period to existing pensioners.

-3 persons retired on ill-health grounds however the actuarial cost for employees for the early payment of retirement benefits was £nil.
+4 persons retired on ill-health grounds however the actuarial cost for employees for the early payment of retirement benefits was £nil.